formal-methods-mpi/Workshop.jl/docs/src/2_syntax/foundations.md

 !!! compat "Exercises"
     1. Define two square matrices and add and subtract them to/from each other.
-    2. Perform an element-wise multiplication of two matrices and then a matrix multiplication.
+    2. Then do a broadcasted multiplication and a normal matrix multiplication and compare the results.

 ```@raw html
 <details>